LBargie/wind-turbine-prep/README.md

     - The raw could be stored in S3, or a database (AWS Redshift, for example).
 The data is sensor-like so if it was to be "real-time", i.e. streaming, data then AWS Kinesis services with AWS lambda could be used for ETL.
 As part of this pipeline a message could be sent, via AWS SNS for example, from a Lambda function warning the user if the vibration level is rising above a cut-off value that could potentially lead to the turbine shutting down.

-    - A web app could be designed to allow the user to select a timestamp and windfarm from an interface.
-This would then display the status information and sensor plots.
+    - A web app could be designed to allow the user to select a timestamp and wind farm from an interface.
+This would then display the status information and sensor plots for each turbine on that farm.
 The sensor information could be displayed in the app as a map of the wind farms showing the status overlaid on the map.
 Data could be received via APIs, for example.